-The presentation made to the Otthon circle stirred up a huge storm.
-The Association of Hungarian Engineers and Architects called for a public competition and for a different location - with absolutely no success.
-Issues of content were not even raised in the debate.
-The protest was completely futile.
+[15] The presentation made to the Otthon circle stirred up a huge storm.
+The Association of Hungarian Engineers and Architects called for a public competition and for a different location - without any success.
+Issues of content were not raised in the debate.
 One of the architects who was against the plan, Frigyes Schulek, decided to draw up a "counterplan".
 He wanted a monument of Árpád and the six chiefs to be erected on the Fisherman's Bastion, next to the recently completed statue of St Stephen.
-At their meeting on the 10 December in the same year, the Parliamentary Committee agreed that the monument should be made in the classical style.
-A national style only comes up in the context of the column at the centre: "the capital of the main column was to be carved to imitate the two columns on St Mark's Square in Venice, as these show Scythian/Hun origins.
-Similarly, close attention should be paid to the clothing, armor and the harnesses of the horses, for they need to be authentic as well."
-(In the end the column was given with a
+However, the protest was futile.
+At its meeting on December 10 of the same year, the parliamentary committee agreed that the monument should be made in the originally chosen location and in the classical style.
+The question of a national style was raised only in connection with the column in the centre:

+[...] the capital of the main column was to be carved to imitate the two columns on St Mark's Square in Venice, as these show Scythian/Hun origins.
+Similarly, close attention should be paid to the clothing, armor and the harnesses of the horses, for they need to be authentic as well.21